HelloYouAgain/BuildyourBuild/README.md

 # BuildyourBuild
-BuildyouBUild is a web application to make life easier when you want to use a guide to league of legends.
-You do not have to  minimize the game and losing those precious seconds.
+BuildyourBuild is a web application to make life easier when you want to use a guide to league of legends.
+You won't have to  minimize the game and losing those precious seconds anymore.

 ## Technologies:
  -Angularjs
  -Bootstrap
  -Ajax

 ## Demo: